 NEW: Tropical Outlook has something to keep an eye on

-Friday 1pm Tropical Outlook
+Friday 6PM Tropical Outlook:

-There is one area to watch in the southernmost Gulf of Mexico.
-No “X” on the map means there is no circulation yet, just the possibility that one will form.
-The yellow highlighted area in the southern Gulf has a near 0% chance of developing over the weekend and a low chance of developing in the next 5 days at 20%.
+The National Hurricane Center continues to highlight the southwestern Gulf of Mexico for potential tropical development over the next 5 days.
+An area of disturbed weather in the eastern Pacific is expected to cross into the southwestern Gulf next week, and then slowly drift to the north or northwest.
+At that time, models are in decent agreement that a closed low may try to develop.
+There is a lot of uncertainty this far out in time, but would expect at least an increase in rain chances across our area late next week.

-Slow development is expected in the first half of next week.
 Until a circulation develops the uncertainty remains very high.
-If/When a circulation forms, the forecast details will become more clear.
-Right now there are no changes to the local forecast.
+If/when a circulation forms, the forecast details will become more clear.
 The WBRZ Weather Team will continue to bring you daily updates.
 Click here to visit the WBRZ Hurricane Center.

 More News